wanghaisheng/responsive-landing-page-starter/content/blog/en/chat-pagination-with-infinite-scrolling-dr.md

 ### What Is Pagination?

 Pagination, or paging, is how an application divides the content into multiple pages.
 When implemented in an APIs design, it allows for the delivery of manageable collections of results, that can usually be navigated programmatically.
-SDKs like the Nexmo Conversation Client SDK are no different, often extending the APIs pagination functionality into friendly methods that make pagination more straightforward.
+SDKs like the Vonage Conversation Client SDK are no different, often extending the APIs pagination functionality into friendly methods that make pagination more straightforward.

 ### The User Experience